mamrhein/decimalfp/README.md

 _fractions.Fraction_ is returned.

-_Decimal_ supports rounding via the built-in function _round_ using the same rounding mode as the _float_ type by default (i.e. ROUND_HALF_UP in Pyhton 2.x and ROUND_HALF_EVEN in Python 3.x).
+_Decimal_ supports rounding via the built-in function _round_ using the same rounding mode as the _float_ type by default (ROUND_HALF_EVEN in Python 3).
 In addition, via the method _adjusted_ a _Decimal_ with a different precision can be derived, supporting all rounding modes defined by the standard library module _decimal_.

 For more details see the documentation provided with the source distribution or [here](https://decimalfp.readthedocs.io/en/latest).